joshman196/Dreamcast-Line-Voltage-Inducer/README.md

 1. Add the resistor and capacitor to the PCB.
 2. Open up the coupler by pulling both sides apart.
 3. Cut the red wire inside the RJ11 coupler and strip a bit of the insulation off both sides of it.
 You may be able to burn it off with a soldering iron if you can't work well with the limited space.
 4. Solder both ends of the cut red wire each to the "Red" solder pads on the PCB.
-It doesn't matter which way they go.
+It shouldn't matter which way they go.
 5. Solder the 9V battery snap or barrel jack pigtail to the "+" and "-" solder pads on the PCB.
 Make sure you solder the red lead to the "+" pad and the black lead to the "-" pad.
 6. This is probably optional, but I also wrap the PCB with kapton tape after soldering everything.
 7. Cut a hole in the side of the RJ11 coupler for the battery snap/barrel jack wires to fit through.
 I used an off-brand X-acto Knife to cut this hole.
 Close/fit the coupler together after this.